iesxz-c/Milan/README.md

 **Getting Started:**

-To run the Discord clone on your local machine, follow the installation and configuration instructions provided in the [Getting Started](#getting-started) section of the README.
+To run FLASKI on your local machine, follow the installation and configuration instructions provided in the [Getting Started](#getting-started) section of the README.

 **Contributing:**